MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 If a condition matches the decision but doesn't trigger a clause, the rule then runs.

+    ```ruleslanguage
     RETURN Approve("NO_CLAUSE_HIT")
+    ```

 Clauses run sequentially in the order in which they appear on the **Rules** page.
 You can use the arrow buttons on the right side of a clause to change its position in the list.

-The sequential ordering of clauses has three sections: *Pre-Score*, *Post-Bot Score*, and *Post-Risk Score*.
-These sections indicate when the clause is run relative to Fraud Protection's advanced AI score generation.
-The *Post-Bot Score* section is applicable only to account creation and account login rules.
+Clauses are organized into sections based on which AI models run and generate a score as part of the assessment.
+These sections differ per assessment, and indicate when the clause is run relative to the AI model.

+- For purchase protection, an AI risk model is run which generates a risk score for the transaction.
+As a result, these rules contain prior-to-all-scoring clauses as well as post-risk scoring clauses.
+- For account protection, a bot model is run in addition to a risk model.
+These models generate a bot score and risk score respectively.
+As a result, these rules contain prior-to-all-scoring clauses, post-bot-scoring clauses, and post-risk-scoring clauses.
+- For custom assessments, no AI models are run, and these rules contain only prior-to-all-scoring clauses.

 #### Prior-to-all-scoring clauses